LucasWEIchen/LOAM_ITM/README.md

 # LOAM_ITM
-LOAM with posture recovery using GPS trajectory
+LOAM with posture recovery using reference trajectory

 ## A modified implementation of A-LOAM